shimonpi/AppliedCFD_Tutorials/Tutorial_1/Tutorial_1_2/README.md

 ## Editor Setup

 Before you begin editing files in **OpenFOAM**, set up a text editor that supports the functionalities you need.
-For a basic editor, you can install `gedit"`:
+For a basic editor, you can install `gedit`:

 ```bash
 sudo apt update